 Eslani M, Baradaran-Rafii A, Movahedan A, Djalilian AR.
 The Ocular Surface Chemical Burns.
 J Ophthalmol.
 2014;2014:196827.
 Figure 2.
 DOI: 10.1155/2014/196827.
 PMCID: PMC4106115.
 License: CC BY.

 Roper-Hall Grade IV alkali burn.
-Fluorescein staining reveals a total corneal epithelial defect (green fluorescent area), and severe conjunctival ischemia and necrosis (yellow-white necrotic tissue) extending more than 4 mm from the limbus.
-This corresponds to Roper-Hall classification Grade IV, discussed in the “Diagnosis and Examination Methods” section.
+Fluorescein staining reveals epithelial loss over the entire cornea (green fluorescent area), with extensive severe conjunctival ischemia and necrosis (yellow-white necrotic tissue) extending more than 4 mm from the limbus.
+This corresponds to Roper-Hall Grade IV discussed in the “Diagnosis and Examination Methods” section.

-The Kinoshita classification is a severity classification based on the extent of residual POV (palisade of Vogt: corneal epithelial stem cell niche at the limbus), allowing prognosis estimation from slit-lamp findings at the initial visit.
+The Kinoshita classification is a severity classification based on the extent of remaining POV (palisade of Vogt: corneal epithelial stem cell niche at the limbus), allowing prognosis estimation from slit-lamp findings at the initial examination.

-Limbal conjunctival necrosis over half the circumference, total corneal epithelial defect, complete loss of POV
+Limbal conjunctival necrosis involving more than half the circumference, total corneal epithelial defect, complete loss of POV

 Poor

 The Roper-Hall classification is a 4-grade system based on the degree of corneal opacity and the extent of limbal ischemia 1).
-The Dua classification further subdivides Roper-Hall Grade IV into three stages (Dua grade IV: limbal involvement 50–75%, grade V: 75–100%, grade VI: 100%) 1).
-Early amniotic membrane transplantation is effective in Dua grades IV and V, but its effect is limited in grade VI 1).
+The Dua classification further subdivides Roper-Hall Grade IV into three grades (Dua grade IV: limbal involvement 50–75%, grade V: 75–100%, grade VI: 100%) 1).
+Early amniotic membrane transplantation is effective in Dua grades IV and V, but its benefit is limited in grade VI 1).

 AS-OCTA (anterior segment optical coherence tomography angiography) is useful for evaluating limbal ischemia.
 Clinical assessment alone tends to underestimate the extent of limbal ischemia, and objective evaluation with AS-OCTA improves the accuracy of prognosis prediction 2).